s-praveen-kumar/snowfall-animation/README.md

 # How to customize?

 Add a `<script>` block below the 2 lines.
-Then alter the paramenters as necessary **Remeber to always call invalidate() method after editing the paramenters**
+Then alter the paramenters as necessary.

+**Remeber to always call invalidate() method after editing the paramenters**

 ## Editable paramenters: